OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 -  *Protected Variables –* adds the protected variables in result file.

+-  *Equidistant Time Grid –* output the internal steps given by dassl instead of interpolating results into an equidistant time grid as given by stepSize or numberOfIntervals

 -  *Store Variables at Events –* adds the variables at time events.

 -  *Show Generated File* – displays the generated files in a dialog box.